-Source Residential Survey Q. 11: "If you were to purchase a room, window, or portable AC, what factors would be the most important to you?
+Source Residential Survey Q. I1: "If you were to purchase a room, window, or portable AC, what factors would be the most important to you?
 Please select up to three factors."
 (LI n=431; non-LI n=359).
 Multiple responses allowed; percentages add to over 100%.
 There was a statistically significant difference between low-Income and non-low-income households regarding purchase decision making factors (p < .05).

-CalMTA's preliminary energy and bill impact modeling found that a 950-square-foot apartment with central AC and gas heat could see average monthly electric bill increases of \$84, depending on the climate zone, by switching to a window heat pump as the primary heating and cooling source and no longer using gas heat.
+CalMTA is a program of the California Public Utilities Commission (CPUC) and is administered by Resource Innovations CalMTA's preliminary energy and bill impact modeling found that a 950-square-foot apartment with central AC and gas heat could see average monthly electric bill increases of \$84, depending on the climate zone, by switching to a window heat pump as the primary heating and cooling source and no longer using gas heat.
 Conversely, an apartment using electric resistance heat and window air conditioning would experience bill savings in all climate zones.
 (The modeled impacts do not represent portable form types, which are less efficient than window types, so bill impacts would be larger in the first scenario with a portable heat pump).